intersystems-community/irisdemo-demo-htap/README.md

 ## Can I change the table name or structure?

+Yes, but you will have to:
+* Fork this repo on your PC
+* Change the source code
-Yes, but you will have to rebuild the demo on your PC using the shellscript build.sh.
+* Rebuild the demo on your PC using the shellscript build.sh.

+Changing the table structure should be simple.

-First, you need to change the files on folder [/image-master/projects/master/src/main/resources](https://github.com/intersystems-community/irisdemo-demo-htap/tree/master/image-master/projects/master/src/main/resources).
+After forking, you need to change the files on folder [/image-master/projects/master/src/main/resources](https://github.com/intersystems-community/irisdemo-demo-htap/tree/master/image-master/projects/master/src/main/resources).

 If you change the TABLE structure, make sure you use the same data types I am using on the existing table.
 Those are the data types supported.
 You can also change the name of the table.

-Then, change the other scripts to match your changes.
+Then, change the other *.sql scripts to match your changes.
 The INSERT script, the SELECT script, etc.

 Finally, just run the build.sh to rebuild the demo and you should be ready to go!